Casa Vinicola D’Angelo

 In 1971, Aglianico gained the Italian DOC certification (Italian Controlled Designation of Origin), with Rocco D’Angelo Senior (son of the company’s founder) being one of the most active promoters of all wines from the Vulture area.
-In 1976, the Aglianico wine of Casa Vinicola D’Angelo crossed, for the first time ever, Italy’s borders, making its debut in the American and German markets.
-In the 1980s, Lucio D’Angelo, father of the current owners, took the helm of the company.
+In 1976, the Aglianico wine of Casa Vinicola D’Angelo crossed Italy’s borders for the first time ever, making its debut in the American and German markets.
+In the 1980s, Lucio D’Angelo, the father of the current owners, took the helm of the company.
 Thanks to a combination of improved harvesting techniques and winemaking processes, Aglianico del Vulture conquered new markets and worldwide fame.

 The fourth generation of Casa Vinicola D’Angelo

 While Lucio D’Angelo was taking his Aglianico to Europe and the rest of the world, his children played hide and seek in the family-owned vines and in the wine cellar.
-Come September and the entire extended family would come together for one of Italy’s oldest and most sacred rituals, the harvest of the grapes.
+In September, the entire extended family would come together for one of Italy’s oldest and most sacred rituals, the harvest of the grapes.
 Many years have passed from those carefree days, however, Rocco and Erminia’s childlike wonder at seeing the grapes ripen and the vats being filled is still there.
 Some things never get old!
-Rocco is the winemaker, he manages both production and the vineyards.
+Rocco is the winemaker and he manages both production and the vineyards.
 Erminia, together with her mother Franca, oversees the sales of the company.
 The Vulture area is certainly the cradle of the family, however, the eyes of the D’Angelos are set on the entire world.
-Erminia and Rocco are the ambassadors of Aglianico del Vulture in the world and their efforts have greatly contributed to promoting Basilicata’s wine culture in the USA, China and Eastern Europe.
+Erminia and Rocco are the ambassadors of Aglianico del Vulture in the world, and their efforts have greatly contributed to promoting Basilicata’s wine culture in the USA, China and Eastern Europe.